 LOS ANGELES (AP) — The Latest on the Grim Sleeper trial (all times local):

-Franklin could face the death penalty if convicted of the slayings of a 15-year-old girl and nine young women.
+Franklin could face the death penalty if convicted in the slayings of a girl and nine young women.

 Prosecutors say bullet evidence and DNA ties Franklin to killings spanning decades.